jemcox/brookesbooks/_posts/2020-09-30-battle-of-the-bookshops.md

 ![](../uploads/waterstones_com_logo.png)

 Like Barnes & Noble, Waterstones is named after its founder Tim Waterstone however, unlike its US equivilant, it was only founded 38 years ago and is represented by far fewer stores.
+Another difference that the two companies share is the contrast to one another in terms of typography.

+The word '**Waterstones**' stands alone, unobtrusive but still quietly present.
+The font the word is displayed in is one of the most recognisable fonts across the globe: **Baskerville**.
+Baskerville is a serif typeface that was designed in the 1750s by a Mr John Baskerville.
+It is elegant but remains easy to read.
+Unlike earlier serif fonts, there is a larger distinction between the strokes used.
+This makes it very popular in book design which is most likely the reason why Waterstones adopted it as their own.

+Despite the popularity of the typeface, the Waterstones logo is instantly identifiable.
+The association with the written word allows what could be a rather dull font to easily be a characterful, strong logo for the brand.